top of page

 Ability to adapt to change

-ability to adapt to change and new environments, as well as adopt new behaviors and habits.
+Ability to adapt to change and new environments, as well as to adopt new behaviors and habits.

 PRESCHOOL BRIEF.jpg